 How Do I Decide?

 The information on this page is only the start to helping you understand your unplanned pregnancy options.
 While there are many places you can go for advice and information, you are the only one who can make the right decision for your situation.
-With education, time, and careful consideration, you will be able to make an informed decision on what to do about your unplanned pregnancy.
+With education, time, and careful consideration, you will be able to make an informed decision on which of your unwanted pregnancy options is right for you.